Emergency Order of the SOAH Chief Administrative Law Judge

 Requirements for Remote Hearings and Mediations Related to the Novel Coronavirus (COVID-19)

-July 1, 2020 – The Governor issued a declaration of disaster in all Texas counties related to the novel corona virus (COVID-19) on March 13, 2020, and subsequent executive orders pertaining to public health and safety and the phased re-opening of services.
+September 1, 2020 – The Governor issued a declaration of disaster in all Texas counties related to the novel corona virus (COVID-19) on March 13, 2020, and subsequent executive orders pertaining to public health and safety, including the operation of essential government services.
 Consistent with the Governor’s directives, recommended health protocols of the Texas Department of State Health Services, operational guidance issued by the Office of Court Administration, and the expanded use of remote technologies to conduct legal proceedings by various state, county, and local courts across the state, I hereby order the State Office of Administrative Hearings (SOAH) to continue to conduct all non-emergency hearings and mediations statewide by remote technologies to the extent feasible for reasons of public health and safety.
-This emergency order is in effect until September 1, 2020, and subject to modification based on further orders of the Governor.
-This order supersedes the prior emergency orders of March 16, 23, 31, April 28, and May 28.
-2020.
+This emergency order is in effect until October 1, 2020, and subject to modification based on further orders of the Chief Administrative Law Judge or the Governor.
+This order supersedes the prior emergency orders of March 16, 23, 31, April 28, and May 28, 2020,and extends the application of the emergency order of July 1, 2020.

 - Remote Participation.
 In accordance with this order and Rule 155.405(c) of SOAH’s Rules of Procedure, SOAH Administrative Law Judges may allow or require proceedings and appearances to be by telephone or videoconference without any requirements for a motion or agreement of the parties.